TITLE Residence Life Facilities Specialist

 Experience: At least four years of office clerical experience is required.
 However, specialized training or education beyond high school which includes knowledge of general office procedures and the skills required for the position may be substituted for two of the four years of required work experience.
 One year of supervisory experience is required.
 Bookkeeping and purchasing experience is preferred.

-Skills: A keyboarding rate of 50 words per minute is required.
-Computer literacy in the use of personal computers and/or mainframe computers is required and includes keyboarding ability and a functional knowledge of word processing, spreadsheets, data entry, or database management.
+Skills: Computer literacy in the use of personal computers and/or mainframe computers is required including keyboarding ability and a functional knowledge of word processing, spreadsheets, data entry, or database management.
 Strong written and verbal communication skills; the ability to operate electronic, photocopier or other standard office machines, maintain complex filing systems and records, and make arithmetic calculations and reconcile records are required.
 Supervisory skills and the ability to train and review the work of others are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
-An understanding of budgeting and bookeeping is preferred.
+An understanding of budgeting and bookkeeping is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES